return42/sphkerneldoc/linux_src_doc/drivers/scsi/scsi_common_c.rst

 Return value
 ------------

-0 on success or EINVAL for invalid sense buffer length
+     0 on success or -EINVAL for invalid sense buffer length

 ..
 This file was automatic generated / don't edit.